famousj/gentle-gall-intro/subscriptions.md

 `%lightswitch`, you should get an update on both agents.

 - One possible solution can be found [here](code/answers/lightbulb-subs.hoon)

-#### Extra Credit

-- For `%unsubscribe`, instead of passing in the `@p` of the ship that's hosting `%lightswitch`, figure out which ship you're subscribed and send the unsubscription.
-Hint: use `wex.bowl`.
-- In the `%subscribe` poke task, check to see if you are already subscribed on `/switch` somewhere else.
-If so, unsubscribe from that ship.

 [< Cards](cards.md) | [Home](overview.md)